 Air France is a founding member of the SkyTeam airline alliance and operates the Air France-KLM umbrella brand together with the Dutch airline KLM.

 The airline also owns Air Corsica and Air France HOP.
 Both airlines operate mainly regional flights.

 easyJet is the second largest low-cost airline in Europe after Ryanair.
 The airline is part of the British easyGroup, which also includes easyJet Switzerland and easyJet Europe.
 The airline is based in Luton, where easyJet also has its home airport.

 Due to the threat of Brexit, easyJet has applied for a European Air Operator's Certificate in Austria in order to be able to operate flights throughout Europe and within the EU even in the event of a hard Brexit.

 Emirates is the state-owned airline of the Emirate of Dubai, which was founded in 1985.
 It is now the largest airline of the United Arab Emirates.

 Emirates is especially known for the high-class Business and First Class on its flights.
 In their larger aircrafts, such as the A380, guests of these flight classes have the opportunity to pass the time during their flight at an on-board bar.

 In the event of a flight delay, cancellation or overbooking, we are happy to help you enforce your rights with the airline.
 Flight-delayed.co.uk works on a No win, no fee basis.
-This means that we only charge a success fee of 25% on the amount enforced if we are successful - otherwise the service is free of charge for you!
+This means that we only charge a success fee on the amount enforced if we are successful - otherwise the service is free of charge for you!
 With the help of our claim calculator, you can find out in just a few minutes, free of charge and without obligation, whether you are entitled to compensation or a refund and how much money you could receive: